tenkabuto/Class-Notes/README.md

-Lamb
+# Lamb
-====

-A lightweight HTML and CSS template, with the elegance of Mama and the bold, majestic structure of Papa.
+A young, lightweight HTML and CSS template who aspires to attain the elegance of Mama (Ewe) and the bold, majestic structure of Papa (Ram).

+Both Mama and Papa are worried about Lamb, as the days've gotten shorter and the weather colder.
+Mama's working on some coats for Lamb while Papa is toughening him up.

+## Branches
+* "Mama's Coats" deals with style, particularly CSS.
+(Think of 'Coats' as themes.)
+* "Papa's Training" deals with structure, particularly the integrity of Lamb's HTML.